Renedy Singh: Club career

 After having a forgettable 2010 season with East Bengal, he was released by the club.
 He continued to be a regular in the India national football team and showed some skill which made people remember what he is capable of.
 After representing India in the 2011 AFC Asian Cup, he agreed a contract with Baichung Bhutia's own club United Sikkim FC in the I-League 2nd Division.

 On 16 January 2011, Singh had officially signed for Shillong Lajong of the I-League.
 In 2012, Singh went on to attend trial with Norwegian Eliteserien club Tromsø IL.

 On 27 February 2015, he joined Bulgarian side CSKA Sofia on loan from Kerala Blasters, being the first Indian to sign for a Bulgarian club.
 However, he did not make any official appearances for the team, which was facing serious financial difficulties at the time.

 International career

 Renedy has been a regular sight in his national team India since 1998, until 2011.
 He later appeared in the 2002 World Cup Qualifiers, where they defeated teams like United Arab Emirates, Brunei and Yemen.
 India secured 11 points from 6 matches, same as Yemen, but finished behind them due to an inferior goal difference.

 He was a vital part of the Indian team that won the Nehru Cup International Football Tournament 2007 and also the 2008 AFC Challenge Cup.
 He is good at crossing and his pace making him an integral element of the Indian squad.
 While India lost the match, Renedy played a vital role for India against Bahrain in the 2011 Asian Cup setting up both goals scored by India.

+Managerial history

+On 12 March 2019, Singh was appointed manager of I-League club NEROCA.
+He later went on to become interim manager of Indian Super League club East Bengal for 2021–22 season.